Bogdan Bogdanović (basketball): Senior national team

 At the 2019 FIBA Basketball World Cup, the national team of Serbia was dubbed as favorite to win the trophy, but was eventually upset in the quarterfinals by Argentina.
 With wins over the United States and Czech Republic, it finished in fifth place.
 Bogdanović was once again the best player in the team, averaging 22.9 points, 4.1 rebounds and 4.4 assists over 8 games, while shooting 55.6% from the field and 53% from the three-point line.
 For his performances, he was selected to the FIBA Basketball World Cup All-Tournament Team.
 With 183 points scored throughout the tournament, he was the FIBA Basketball World Cup Top Scorer by total points scored.

-On 10 June 2022, it was announced that Bogdanović will miss the EuroBasket 2022 due to a right knee surgery.
+Bogdanović missed the EuroBasket 2022 due to a right knee surgery.

+Bogdanović won silver medal at the 2023 FIBA Basketball World Cup with the Serbia national team.
+He averaged 19.1 points, 4.6 rebounds, 3.3 assists, and 2.1 steals per game.
+In recognition of his individual play, Bogdanović was named second time in a row to the World Cup All-Tournament Team.

+He played with Serbia at the 2024 Olympics in Paris, and led the team with 30 points in the third group stage game against South Sudan, surpassing Miloš Teodosić to become Serbia's all-time leading scorer in all competitions by scoring his 1,058th career point.
+His 30-point performance also set an Olympic record for a Serbian player.
+He won the bronze medal at the 2024 Summer Olympics with Serbia.
+Over 6 tournament games, Bogdanović averaged 18.3 points, 3.8 assists and 4 rebounds, while shooting 47.6 percent from the field, 46.2 percent from three-point range, and 92.3 percent from the free throw line.
+For his performances, Bogdanović was named to the tournament's All-Second Team.

+Bogdanović was once again selected for the EuroBasket 2025.
+He suffered a hamstring injury in the second group stage game against Portugal, which later ruled him out for the remainder of the tournament.